Verity Lambert: Cinema Verity

 In late 1985, Lambert left Thorn EMI, frustrated at the lack of success and at restructuring measures being undertaken by the company.
 She established her own independent production company, Cinema Verity.
 The company's first production was the feature film A Cry in the Dark (1988), starring Sam Neill and Meryl Streep based on the "dingo baby" case in Australia.
 Cinema Verity's first television series, the BBC1 sitcom May to December, debuted in 1989 and ran until 1994.
 The company also produced another successful BBC1 sitcom, So Haunt Me, which ran from 1992 to 1994.

 Lambert executive produced Alan Bleasdale's hard-hitting drama serial G.B.H.
-(1991) commissioned by Channel 4 which won several awards.
-However, her relationship with Bleasdale was not entirely smooth — the writer has admitted in subsequent interviews that he "wanted to kill Verity Lambert" after she insisted on the cutting of large portions of his first draft script before production began.
-However, Bleasdale subsequently admitted that she was right about the majority of the cut material, and when the production was finished, he only missed one small scene from those she had demanded be excised.
+(1991), commissioned by Channel 4, which won several awards.
+Her relationship with Bleasdale was not entirely smooth – the writer has admitted in subsequent interviews that he "wanted to kill Verity Lambert" after she insisted on the cutting of large portions of his first draft script before production began.
+Bleasdale subsequently admitted that she was right about the majority of the cut material, and when the production was finished, he only missed one small scene from those she had demanded be excised.

 A less successful Cinema Verity production was the soap opera Eldorado, a co-production with the BBC, set in a British expatriate community in Spain.
 At the time, it was the most expensive commission the BBC had given out to an independent production company.
 Launched with a major publicity campaign and running in a high-profile slot three evenings a week on BBC1, the series was critically mauled and lasted only a year, from 1992 to 1993.
 Lambert's biography at Screenonline suggests some reasons for this failure: "With on-location production facilities and an evident striving for a genuinely contemporary flavour, Lambert's costly Euro soap Eldorado suggested a degree of ambition ... which it seemed in the event ill-equipped to realise, and a potentially interesting subject tailed off into implausible melodrama.
 Eldorado's plotting ... was disappointingly ponderous.
 As a result, the expatriate community in southern Spain theme and milieu was exploited rather than explored."